axelkr/barnacle/README.md

 - Changes by a user are propagated to other users as well.

 ## Milestones
+### 1.1 Cumulative flow diagram
+- User sees a projects cumulative flow diagram (CFD) on the project page.

 ### 1.0 Eat my own dogfood
 - Software can be installed on Debian and Windows as well as hosted on a web server as a single page application.
 - User can setup new projects